thephez/dash-user-docs/docs/core/api-ref/core-api-ref-remote-procedure-calls-network.md

 *See also*

-* [ListBanned](/docs/core-api-ref-remote-procedure-calls-network#listbanned): lists all banned IPs/Subnets.
+* [ListBanned](/docs/core-api-ref-remote-procedure-calls-network#listbanned): lists all manually banned IPs/Subnets.
 * [SetBan](/docs/core-api-ref-remote-procedure-calls-network#setban): attempts add or remove a IP/Subnet from the banned list.

 ## DisconnectNode

 *Added in Bitcoin Core 0.12.0*

-The [`disconnectnode` RPC](../api-ref/core-api-ref-remote-procedure-calls-network.md#disconnectnode) immediately disconnects from a specified node.
+The [`disconnectnode` RPC](core-api-ref-remote-procedure-calls-network#disconnectnode) immediately disconnects from a specified node.

 *Parameter #1---hostname/IP address and port of node to disconnect*